benxie4-afk/sunstreak-legal/privacy-policy.md

 •	We do not collect credit-card data, government IDs, or protected medical records (PHI).

-•	SunStreak is a wellness-tracking tool and does not diagnose or treat conditions.
+•	Sunstreak is a wellness-tracking tool and does not diagnose or treat conditions.

 ## 2. How We Use Your Information